jrmhx/GopherIndexer/README.md

 - The application will output the log while it indexing;
 - The statistics will be printed at the end of the indexing process.
 The statistics include:
   - Total Directories on the Server:
     - Displays the count of directories identified on the server, including the root directory.
-Some directories may be unreachably stored on the server, not all directories are fetched, and the count includes those marked with a data type '1' which represents directories on the server and the server root directories itself.
+Some directories may be unreachably stored on the server, not all directories are fetched, and the count includes those marked with a data type '1' and a vaild data format accordingly, which represents directories on the server and the server root directories itself.
   - List of Directories:
     - If there are any directories found, a list of all directory paths on the server is printed.
   - Total Text Files: